Shipping to Ghana

 Reefer equipment acceptance to U.S

 Reefer shipments to U.S and Canada can only be accepted in 40' reefer containers.
-Maersk Line does not accept shipments in 20' reefers to the U.S and Canada.
+Maersk does not accept shipments in 20' reefers to the U.S and Canada.